binary-station/binary-station.github.io/TomisManual.md

 **Gates**

-The inactive gates are placed first.
+The inactive gates are placed first,

-One gate is placed per row, one per turn, starting from the back row.
+One gate is placed per row, following a sequential order starting from the back row and moving up.

-Gates must be positioned at least one step away from the base.

 Only one gate can exist per row.

+On the back row, the gate must be positioned at least one step away from the base.

 **Frigates, Sentries, Towers, Flagship**

-These pieces can be placed anywhere on the back row,

-except directly on a gate.
+These pieces can be placed anywhere in the back row, with the exception of directly on a gate.

+Sentries and towers can be placed once all eight gates have been deployed.

 **Flagship**